• Skip to primary navigation

 A step up from your standard mayo, this aioli is exploding with garlicky goodness and has subtle hints of lemon and fresh dill.
 And it only takes about five minutes to make!

-This bacon, egg, and cheese sandwich is hearty and a bit calorie dense (but oh so worth it) making it great for a weekend brunch, but could even be served for lunch or dinner.
+This sourdough breakfast sandwich is hearty and a bit calorie dense (but oh so worth it) making it great for a weekend brunch, but could even be served for lunch or dinner.

 • Thick-cut bacon: Thick-cut = more bacon and more bacon is always a good thing.
 You could always use regular ole bacon, but I’d bake a little extra if I were you.
 Vegetarian??
 Use vegetarian bacon or just leave it out!